 Bring Fans Closer to the Action

 Sports fans often idolise particular players or team members, and nothing boosts engagement like allowing them unique access and insights into the real lives of the stars you deal with.
-Encourage players to post video content via your social media channels, or share photos of their real lives, training sessions, or charitable endeavours.
+Encourage players to take ownership of one of your social media channels for the day, or share exclusive videos and photos of their real lives, training sessions, or charitable endeavours.
 Personal blogs, too, can be a great way to provide those extra insights, and bring the fans closer to their favourite sports stars.

-Of course, you can step things up a gear by hosting special meet and greet events with the players, or host competitions which involve prizes such as coming along to a training session, winning signed memorabilia, or anything else which provides some kind of privileged access.
-The England Footballers Foundation are a group which specialise in these up-close-and-personal encounters, which are often aimed at younger fans, and which boost engagement and excitement by a considerable amount with each promotional drive.
+Of course, you can step things up a gear by hosting special meet and greet events with the players, or host competitions which involve prizes such as coming along to a training session, winning signed memorabilia, or opportunities for an exclusive money-can't-buy experience.
+The England Footballers Foundation specialise in these up-close-and-personal encounters - often aimed at younger fans these experiences boost engagement and excitement with each promotional drive.

 Three Levels of

 In order to boost fan engagement, encourage long term relationships between the fans and your brand, and make those marketing efforts all the more effective, it’s important to be aware of the different fan engagement strategies out there.
 The majority of these strategies are based around the trinity of fan engagement behaviours, which are as follows:

 Online non-transactional behaviours would include following social media accounts associated with their favourite sports teams or the brands associated with them, consuming the content, contributing their thoughts and opinions, and even creating their own brand-related social content for sharing with their networks.
 Offline non-transactional behaviours would normally take place at the events themselves, and would include everything from encouraging and supporting the brand, to sharing positive word-of-mouth support with their friendship group.